A MOST UNUSUAL CHRISTMAS EVE (The story of a little boy named David)

 ABOUT THE ARTIST

 THERESA COLLINS is the daughter of the author and shares with him a love of writing.
 In addition to art, she has a broad range of other creative interests, including drama and music.
-She is married with four children and twelve grandchildren, and lives with her husband Rick in Draper, Utah.
+She is married with four children and fourteen grandchildren, and lives with her husband Rick in Draper, Utah.

 © Ernest Knowles 1997 – All rights reserved.